amazon-archives/aws-mobile-react-native-starter/README.md

 ![Alt Text](media/console.gif)

-1. Before proceeding further, in the Mobile Hub console click the **Cloud Logic** tile and ensure that the API deployment status at the bottom shows **CREATE_COMPLETE** (_this can take a few moments_).
+If you have already downloaded the `aws-exports.js` and added it to your `./aws-mobile-react-native-starter/client`, you can skip steps 1 and 2.

-2. Click **Configure** on the left hand bar of the console and select the **Hosting and Streaming tile**.
+1. Scroll to the **Backend** section on the console and select the **Hosting and Streaming tile**.

-3. At the bottom of the page click **Download aws-exports.js file**.
+2. At the bottom of the page click **Download aws-exports.js file**.
 Copy this file into the `./aws-mobile-react-native-starter/client` folder of the repo you cloned.

    * _Alternatively using the AWS CLI_: